eslam-gomaa/kptop/README.md

 ## Motivation

-The resources metrics provided by the K8s APIs are very limited compared what what's scraped by Prometheus This tool is using Prometheus as a data source for metrics to display all the needed informations right on the terminal.
+The resources metrics provided by the K8s APIs are very limited compared what what's scraped by Prometheus.

+This tool is using Prometheus as a data source for metrics to display all the needed informations right on the terminal.

 <br>